Fantasy football: Jefferson, Diggs top Week 8 wide receiver rankings

 I expect Broncos quarterback Teddy Bridgewater to spread the ball around against this vulnerable secondary.
 Jeudy's speed and elusiveness should play a major factor.
 Look for the Broncos young playmaker to score his first touchdown of the season in a lopsided victory.

-Green Bay Packers wide receiver Allen Lazard is one of my top waiver wire pickups this week.
+Green Bay Packers wide receiver Marquez Valdes-Scantling is one of my top streamers this week.
 Packers star wide receiver Davante Adams landed on the reserve/COVID-19 list Monday and isn't expected to play.

+On Tuesday, fellow wide receiver Allen Lazard joined Adams on the list and is already ruled out this week.

 Adams is tied for third in the NFL with 10.4 targets per game.
-Packers quarterback Aaron Rodgers will need to look at other options this week, including Lazard.
+Packers quarterback Aaron Rodgers will need to look at other options this week, including Valdes-Scantling.

-Lazard, the No. 23 player in my rankings, can be plugged in as a WR3 streamer for this matchup against the Arizona Cardinals.
+Valdes-Scantling, the No. 36 player in my rankings, can be plugged in as a WR3 streamer for this matchup against the Arizona Cardinals.
 This game should be a shootout.
 Look for Rodgers to spread the ball around for at least 300 yards and three scores.

 Week 8 fantasy football wide receiver rankings